 My superpowers are building task lists that prioritize the most effective strategies, pep talks, and breaking down concepts into bite-sized chunks of learning.

-I’m currently obsessed with sticky toffee pudding, complex board games like Descent and Arkham Horror, getting lost in competitive reality shows, The Wheel of Time novels, feeling cozy, and the smell of the orange Dawn dish detergent (surprisingly, since I normally hate citrus smells).
+I’m currently obsessed with sticky toffee pudding, complex board games like Firefly and Arkham Horror, getting lost in competitive reality shows, The Wheel of Time novels, feeling cozy, and the smell of the orange Dawn dish detergent (surprisingly, since I normally hate citrus smells).

 How did I get here?

 As a child, I was interested in all things creative.
 I crafted all the time, usurping the kitchen table for my creative exploits.
 I sang in the choir, played piano, wrote poetry, and most of all I danced.
 I dreamed of being able to draw, paint, or take beautiful photographs.